Hyundai Sonata Tires & Wheels Guide By Mason Clark March 30, 2026 11 min read

 [Products Worth Considering]

-How to Confirm Your Sonata Tire Size Before Buying
+How Do I Confirm the Correct Hyundai Sonata Tire Size Before Buying?

 Before ordering tires, check three places: the driver-side door placard, the tire sidewall, and the owner’s manual.
 Hyundai’s tire safety guidance says to use the recommended cold tire pressure from the manual or tire label and to replace tires with the same size, type, construction, and tread pattern originally supplied with the vehicle.